jlebrijo/open-dock/README.md

 * Remove create/delete domain commands
 * Remove "host" word from all commands
 * Remove /ops folder from providers, hosts and containers subfolders

+### v0.0.13

+* Added Google Cloud as provider
+* Now providers files are called underscored: digital_ocean, google_cloud ....
+* In hosts YAML files we should include which provider will be built (i.e. provider: digital_ocean)